Table of Contents

 This year, Supersonic Festival is going all out with immersive installations, live art, and a dedicated “food village” curated by top chefs.
 Plus, the lineup often features both global headliners and up-and-coming talent.

-Energetic and urban, with a mix of hardcore dance fans and casual music lovers.
+Energetic and urban feels, with a mix of hardcore dance fans and casual music lovers, it is the place for you.

 6. Jodhpur RIFF – Rajasthan International Folk Festival

-If you’re into cultural music festivals in India, this festival is a dream.
+If you are into cultural music festivals in India, the Jodhpur RIFF is a dream.
 Held at the majestic Mehrangarh Fort, it celebrates Rajasthani folk music and global fusion.

 The fort itself is worth the visit.
 The true magic is when Rajasthani folk artists jam with jazz, blues, and world musicians under the moonlight.
 The 2026 edition, timed with the brightest full moon, will focus on rare folk instruments.
 Expect unique dawn concerts and powerful storytelling sessions.

-Cultural, soulful, and enchanting.
-A must-visit for music lovers who appreciate heritage.
+Cultural, soulful, and enchanting, this festival feels like a must-visit for music lovers who appreciate heritage.

 7. Echoes of Earth, Bengaluru